bkach/bridget-site/book-a-session.md

 <img src="assets/images/therapy.jpg">

-Use the form below to book a session.
-Please include a brief summary of your current difficulties.
+## New clients

-The initial session is only 15 minutes long, as opposed to the usual 50 minute sessions.
-The goal of this brief session is to explore your current difficulties in order to find the best treatment options for you going forward.
+The initial session is only 15 minutes long and is an opportunity to explore your current difficulties in order to find the best treatment options for you going forward.

-I will try to respond within two working days.
+<a href="https://calendly.com/bridget-site/15-minute-introductory-session" class="button scrolly">Book an introductory session</a>

+## Existing clients

+Please only book a regular session if you had already attended an introductory session.

+<a href="https://calendly.com/bridget-site/15-minute-introductory-session" class="button scrolly">Book a regular session</a>